-Draw angles needs to be at the least 1 per edge to help effortless elimination of the component away from the mold.
+Draw angles need to be at least 1 per edge to help the effortless elimination of the component away from the mold.
 Ejector pushing can result in broken components if lower than that is utilized.
 Additionally, coarse impression surfaces (and some other undercuts)

 produce a pull on the component when it ejects.
-This may trigger damaging if the push force is raised to drive the component on this coarse surface.
+This may trigger damage if the push force is raised to drive the component on this coarse surface.

-All sidewalls needs to be `designed to the maximum level achievable, but to 1 minimum.
+All sidewalls need to be `designed to the maximum level achievable, but to 1 minimum.

 Carefully consider, and get rid of undercuts developed by peened parting lines or any other shut-off locations.
 Impression surfaces should obtain a superior gloss once the mold is made